tearflake/symbolprose/docs/symbolprose.md

 ### Example 5: is-element-of

-This example returns `true` if the first parameter is contained within second parameter list, `false` otherise:
+This example returns `true` if the first parameter is contained within second parameter list, `false` otherwise:

 ```
 (GRAPH